Start your creative career at CNC. This intensive one-year certificate can lead to careers in the visual arts.

 Fine Arts Certificate Courses

 This intensive one-year certificate can lead to careers in the visual arts.
-Taught by professional artists and educators, this program fosters individual development in creative thinking, problem solving, technical skills, and management for the business side of your career - copyright, contracts, commissions, and more.
+Prospective students will have studied and practiced fine arts.
+Taught by professional artists and educators, this program fosters individual development in creative thinking, problem solving, technical skills, and management for the business side of your career: copyright, contracts, commissions, and more.

 Additional program-specific admission requirements